Thermodynamics in expanding shell-shaped Bose-Einstein condensates: Outlook

 With regards to equilibrium and linear response features, previous works have elucidated several prospects.
 These thermodynamic analyses would require further developments to connect with experiments, such as more sophisticated techniques for handling interactions, higher computational power for handling realistic trap geometries, and accounting for the strong asymmetry present in actual traps.
 Thermodynamic studies would also serve well to interface with other aspects of condensate shells that are being studied, including collective modes and vortex physics.
 Connecting the thermodynamic studies presented here with other settings for shell-shaped condensates, such as in stellar bodies, optical lattices, and Bose-Fermi mixtures, would offer new insights.

 An additional realm poised for investigation involves non-equilibrium dynamics.
 In this work, we assumed adiabaticity and that the dynamic shell evolution involved a quasi-static process.
 Generally, there can be a variety of dynamical situations where adiabaticity breaks down; tracking the rate of entropy growth would be one step towards quantifying such deviations.
 Perhaps the most drastic deviation from adiabaticity concerns regimes in which the system is dynamically tuned across the BEC transition.
 Our results do indeed suggest that such transitions during expansion are likely.
-The expansion would then lead to non-equilibrium critical phenomenon of Kibble-Zurek physics \cite{Kibble_1976,Zurek_1985,Dziarmaga_2010,Polkovnikov_2011,Zurek_2014}.
-This mechanism for producing defects, in this case, vortices \cite{Zurek_1985,Weiler_2008,DeMarco_2011,Beugnon_2017} and more complex defects in spinful condensates \cite{Sadler_2006,Lamacraft_2007,Saito_2007,Damski_2008,Saito_2013}, would not only require important consideration in attempts to achieve quantum coherence, micro-gravity and the shell-shaped geometry could perhaps conspire to realize the much sought-after universal scaling behavior associated with this phenomenon.
+In this situation, given that the intrinsic relaxational timescale of the system diverges at criticality, no matter how slow the tuning, adiabaticity breaks down and the system falls out of equilibrium.
+Such non-equilibrium critical behavior results in the universal Kibble-Zurek scaling of various quantities, such as defect densities, wherein the exponent only depends on critical exponents and the dimensionality of the system \cite{Kibble_1976,Zurek_1985,Dziarmaga_2010,Polkovnikov_2011,Zurek_2014}.
+In the context of BECs, the non-equilibrium production and scaling of defects, specifically vortices \cite{Zurek_1985,Weiler_2008,DeMarco_2011,Beugnon_2017} and more complex defects in spinful condensates \cite{Sadler_2006,Lamacraft_2007,Saito_2007,Damski_2008,Saito_2013}, has been studied.
+In the shell situation considered in this work, several variations would come into play.
+In the expansion considered here, the sphere evolves from a condensed to a thermal gas.
+In thereby tuning through the critical point, we do indeed expect to enter a non-adiabatic regime and fall out of equilibrium due to the divergence of the system's intrinsic relaxational timescale \cite{Dziarmaga_2010}, though, we do not expect to see vortices since the system enters an uncondensed phase.
+However, reversing the process across the critical point into the condensed phase would show such non-equilibrium production of vortices.
+In such tuning through the critical regime, finite size effects would be significant.
+Moreover, with the thinning down of the shell, we expect dimensional crossover to occur, providing a new aspect for critical scaling.
+While these variations are interesting in their own right, the ubiquitous feature that we expect is the breakdown of adiabaticity in tuning across the critical point.

 These form but a few considerations in the fascinating and diverse realms that host these unique shell-shaped condensate structures from stellar bodies to systems of co-existent phases on Earth to the on-going studies aboard the International Space Station.
 A common underlying thread is the extreme conditions and dynamic tuning offered by Nature at the astronomical realms and by advances in the ultracold experiments.
 One might speculate on how much of the thermodynamics of expanding shells discussed here would be relevant in stellar evolution and formation of neutron stars.
 In the meanwhile, while we have demonstrated that retaining a condensate through expansion can be a delicate matter, we have shown consistent with hints from CAL, that in the ultracold experimental realm, it is entirely possible to create remarkable, gigantic, diaphanous thermal bubbles.